abirharrasse/Assortment-Optimization/README.md

 ## Getting Started

 To explore the code, solutions, and examples, feel free to clone this repository.
-You can access [the detailed research report](https://hal.science/hal-04182275).
+You can access [the detailed research report](https://hal.science/hal-04182275) which contains a thorough exploration of the methodologies, experiments, and outcomes, offering a holistic view of the project from inception to results.

 ## Citation